Taeveril/FFL2-Randomizer/README.md

 ## Plans:
 - World randomizer.
-- Ttrying to fix the if meats drop then no additional gold bug.
-- Increase growth chance for humans/mutants.

 ## Credits and thank yous:
 This project really stands on the shoulders of giants.
 Over two decades of people poking and